szw/md/README.md

 License & copyright
 -------------------

-Copyright &copy; 2012 Szymon Wrozynski
+Copyright &copy; 2012-2013 Szymon Wrozynski and Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in